Days of Our Lives: Best-remembered stories

-From 1993 to 1998, actress Eileen Davidson portrayed several characters from the same family on the series.
+From 1993 to 1998, actress Eileen Davidson portrayed several characters from the same family in the series.
 Her main character, the villainous Kristen DiMera, suffers a miscarriage in secret, and in a panic to keep her love John Black away from Marlena, Kristen pretends to still be pregnant with John's child.
 Stefano hires a doppelganger, Susan Banks, to conceive and bear a child for her (which resulted in the birth of EJ DiMera).
 Eileen Davidson portrayed the entire Banks family clan, four in total (including one male), as well as her main character.
 Davidson received her first Daytime Emmy nomination in 1997 for Outstanding Lead Actress in a Drama Series.

 The year 2000 saw the departures of cast members Louise Sorel as Vivian Alamain and Jensen Ackles as Eric Brady.
 Ken Corday and NBC announced plans to re-introduce a SORAS Brady Black, immediately following the conclusion of Eric's storyline.
 That spring, Kyle Lowder was cast as the new Brady Black, who would now be aged to his early 20s, first appearing on August 21, 2000, a month following Eric's exit.
 Brady was romantically linked to the character of Chloe Lane.
 The pair married and left town in 2005, when Lowder's contract was not renewed.

-2003–2004's "Salem Stalker" & "Melaswen" storylines, saw several characters purportedly die at the hands of a masked psychopath; they are later revealed to have been kidnapped to the secret island of Melaswen (New Salem spelled backwards).
+2003–2004's "Salem Stalker" & "Melaswen" storylines, saw several characters purportedly die at the hands of a masked psychopath; they are later revealed to have been kidnapped to the secret island of Melaswen (New Salem spelled backward).
 2007's "Bradys and DiMeras: The Reveal", told the story regarding how the Brady/DiMera feud started.

 Past characters returned in June 2010 to honor the passing of matriarch Alice Horton, whose character died on June 23, 2010.
 On June 23, 2011, Days of Our Lives introduced Sonny Kiriakis, the show's first contract gay character onto the canvas to be featured in the show's first gay story line.
-Freddie Smith (Sonny) said in an interview, "He’s very confident and mature, he’s traveled the world and is very open-minded.
-I’m very excited to portray him."
-Subsequent to Sonny's arrival, Will Horton investigates his own sexuality, and reveals himself to be gay.
+Freddie Smith (Sonny) said in an interview, "He's very confident and mature, he's traveled the world and is very open-minded.
+I'm very excited to portray him."
+After Sonny's arrival, Will Horton investigates his own sexuality, and reveals himself to be gay.
 He later starts a romantic relationship with Sonny.
 They eventually marry.

 On January 26, 2012, episode 11765 was a tribute to soldiers who have served in Afghanistan and previous wars with a PTSD therapy group for Jack Deveraux to talk over his time held captive there.
-This was also when the inline Next On promos were discontinued in favor of an external weekly promo.
+This was also when the inline "Next On" promos were discontinued in favor of an external weekly promo.